St0wy/old-blog/src/content/blog/raytracing-optimizations.md

 When optimizing, it can be sometimes a good idea to change what the program does.
 For example, you could reduce the number of objects in a scene, so that it can be computed faster.
 In this case, I wanted to keep the image intact.
-The goal was to have the same image before and after the optimisations.
+The goal was to have the same image before and after the optimizations.

-To make this possible, in decided on four scenes that would showcase the different features of the raytracer and how some optimisations could impact different cases.
+To make this possible, in decided on four scenes that would showcase the different features of the raytracer and how some optimizations could impact different cases.

 They are all rendered on a 400x400 image with 200 samples per pixel and a ray depth of 30.